-The Tube Division, operating under the name CCL Tube, manufactures high quality plastic tubes primarily for the personal care industry.
-Plastic tubes can be decorated in many ways such as by printing, hot stamping or applying pressure sensitive labels.
+The Tube Segment, operating under the name CCL Tube, manufactures high quality plastic tubes primarily for the personal care industry.
+Plastic tubes can be decorated in many ways such as by direct printing or applying pressure sensitive labels.

 Markets and Competition